-T Symbol DISCONNECT Symbol explanation Symbol Symbol explanation Check after disconnecting the connector to be measured.
-Procedure with Generic Scan Tool (GST, OBD-II scan tool) CONNECT Check after connecting the connector to be measured.
-(NO TOOLS) Procedure without CONSULT or GST Insert key into ignition switch.
-I ARR A/C switch is "OFF".
+Symbol Symbol explanation Symbol Symbol explanation DISCONNECT Check after disconnecting the connector to be measured.
+GST Procedure with Generic Scan Tool (GST, OBD-II scan tool) CONNECT Check after connecting the connector to be measured.
+NO Procedure without CONSULT or GST () Insert key into ignition switch.
+A/C switch is "OFF".
 Remove key from ignition switch.
-ACC.
-A/C switch is "ON".
-(Cor) Turn ignition switch to "OFF" position.
+INC. A/C switch is "ON".
+(Car) Turn ignition switch to "OFF" position.
 REC switch is "ON".
-CON Turn ignition switch to "ON" position.
+(Con) Turn ignition switch to "ON" position.
 REC switch is "OFF".
-(CsT) Turn ignition switch to "START" position. • DEF switch is "ON".
-(GFF•ACC Turn ignition switch from "OFF" to "ACC" position.
+Turn ignition switch to "START" position.
+(R) DEF switch is "ON".
+OFF• CC Turn ignition switch from "OFF" to "ACC" position.
+OFF 1 2 3 4 Fan switch is "ON".
+(At any position except for "OFF" position) (ACC) OFF Turn ignition switch from "ACC" to "OFF" position.
+OFF 1 2 36 Fan switch is "OFF".
+(GFF-ON Turn ignition switch from "OFF" to "ON" position.
 FUSE Apply positive voltage from battery with fuse directly to components.
-(Roce of Turn ignition switch from "ACC" to "OFF" position.
+(ON OFF Turn ignition switch from "ON" to "OFF" position.
 Drive vehicle.
-(GFF)ON Turn ignition switch from "OFF" to "ON" position.
-The state of the s Disconnect battery negative cable.
-(CM+OFF Turn ignition switch from "ON" to "OFF" position.
-(Depress brake pedal.
 Do not start engine, or check with engine stopped.
-Release brake pedal.
-Start engine, or check with engine running.
-Depress accelerator pedal. and then Apply parking brake.
+BAT Disconnect battery negative cable.
+Start engine, or check with engine run- ning.
+(Depress brake pedal. sunding.
+Apply parking brake.
+(Release brake pedal. aunt/lim Release parking brake.
+Depress accelerator pedal. с∽Рн Check after engine is warmed up sufficiently.
+ZŽ.
 Release accelerator pedal.
-Release parking brake. с-ОДн Check after engine is warmed up sufficiently.
-Pin terminal check for SMJ type ECM Voltage should be measured with a voltmeter.
-TCM O CONNECTOR and TCM connectors.
-For details regarding the terminal Circuit resistance should be measured with an ohmmeter.
-ECM OCONNECTOR arrangement, refer to the foldout page.
-IA DO DO Current should be measured with an ammeter.
-Procedure with CONSULT - 1 Procedure without CONSULT '
+V Voltage should be measured with a volt-meter. ; Pin terminal check for SMJ type ECM Ω Circuit resistance should be measured with an ohmmeter. or ECM OCONNECTOR 8 8 6 6 6 6 6 6 6 6 6 6 6 and TCM connectors.
+For details regarding the terminal arrangement, refer to the foldout page.
+A Current should be measured with an ammeter.
+DISCONNECT Procedure with CONSULT Procedure without CONSULT =